 (800) USC-CARE (800-872-2273)

 In some men, the condition is harmless.
 In others, the pooling of blood in the testicles causes heat and toxin buildup, affecting sperm production and function.
 Because the blood drainage pathways differ on each side of the body, varicoceles are more common in the left testicle.

 About 10 out of 100 men have varicoceles, and doctors cannot predict who will have fertility problems because of the condition.
 In fact, eight out of 10 men who have a varicocele do not have fertility problems.
 However, of those tested for infertility, four out of every 10 men will have the condition.
 In fact, scrotal varicoceles have been found to be the most common identifiable and surgically correctable factor that contributes to poor testicular function and decreased semen quality.

 How are varicoceles treated?

 At USC Urology, we recommend microsurgical varicocele repair (varicocelectomy) to stop further deterioration of sperm production and improve sperm quality to fertile levels.
 Using an operative microscope during surgery, we identify and treat the precise veins that are dilated.
 The surgery is done under general anesthetic and takes about two hours.
 Men go home the same day.

 There is a small chance that surgery will not correct the problem, but two-thirds of men find that their semen parameters improve.
 Additionally, recent data show that varicocele repair improves reproductive outcomes, including pregnancy rates after intrauterine insemination, in vitro fertilization and intracytoplasmic sperm injection.

-If you are in the Los Angeles area, schedule an appointment with one of the specialists at Department of Urology of Keck Medicine at USC by calling (800) USC-CARE (800-872-2273) or by visiting http://uscfertility.org/contact-us/.
+If you are in the Los Angeles area, you can schedule an appointment with one of the specialists at USC Urology of Keck Medicine by calling (800) USC-CARE (800-872-2273) or by visiting http://uscfertility.org/contact-us/.